Best Time to Visit Taipei, Taiwan: When to Go & Weather Guide

 Xinyi District in Autumn

-Other than in September, the rainiest month in Taipei, expect less rain during autumn in Taipei.
-Autumn is firmly outside of Taipei’s high tourist season.
-Finding accommodations in Taipei is easier in fall than at other times of the year.
+Other than in September, the rainiest month in Taipei, you can expect less rain in autumn.
+Another bonus is that autumn is firmly outside of Taipei’s high tourist season.
+Finding accommodations in Taiwan’s capital will be easier in the fall than at other times of the year.

 Winter